Feb 24, 2021 - Stories

 Part of staying healthy involves also knowing what your risks are for disease.
 Knowing that early gives you time to figure out “the best way to anticipate what is coming and have a plan,” Maurice said.

 And that’s where science and research come in, he said.
 He believes that genetic research offers hope for finding the causes and cures for disease.
-That’s what attracted him to 23andMe, that and learning more about his ancestral roots, particularly his genetic connections to Africa.
+That’s what attracted him to 23andMe, learning more about his ancestral roots, particularly his genetic connections to Africa.

 “So when the studies are going on, most of these studies don’t include Black people,” Maurice said.
 “That means the data is just not there.”

 The irony is that it is often people within the Black community who are hit the hardest by certain conditions.
-Yet, they are often not well represented in studies of those conditions.
+Yet, they are usually not well represented in studies of those conditions.
 So, of course, it’s personal.
 Maurice has had family members who’ve dealt with heart disease, lung disease, and cancer.
 Most recently, he had two close relatives die from COVID-related illnesses.

 That’s why he’s participating in research, not just through 23andMe and its Black Representation in Genomic Research study — which aims to understand the biology connecting genetic variants to diseases — but also in the National Institutes of Health’s All of Us study.

 And there’s a reason for that.
 There’s some history.
 Still fresh in some people’s minds is the notorious Tuskegee Syphilis Study.
-In the 40-year long study, African American men with syphilis were left untreated for their illness so that researchers could watch the disease’s progression.
+In the 40-year-long study, African American men with syphilis were left untreated for their illness so that researchers could watch the disease’s progression.

 “I wanted to inspire other minorities to get to know themselves better.
 Let’s seek out those points of intersection.
-Together we create a beautiful tapestry to be celebrated for all its diversity.
+Together, we create a beautiful tapestry to be celebrated for all its diversity.
 Let’s begin anew.”